 Will I Know If My Benefits Are Being Modified?

-One indication that your employer has an interest in modifying your benefits is a visit from a vocational expert to assess your earning power – in other words, what types of jobs you are capable of doing while you are recovering.
+One indication that your South Philly or Bustleton employer has an interest in modifying your workers’ compensation benefits is a visit from a vocational expert to assess your earning power – in other words, what types of jobs you are capable of doing while you are recovering.
 There may be a modified or “light duty” job available that the vocational expert feels would be appropriate for your capabilities.

 If your employer, or the insurance company, asks you to complete an independent medical exam (IME) by a physician of their choosing, this could be another sign that they intend to modify or terminate your medical or wage loss benefits.
 If the physician is of the opinion that you are well enough to return to some form of work, then your employer will have grounds to file a modification/suspension petition.

-Contact an experienced workers’ compensation lawyer immediately if you have concerns about the continuation of your benefits.
+Contact an experienced attorney immediately if you have concerns about the continuation of your benefits.
 The Pennsylvania workers’ compensation act gives you the right to receive medical and wage loss benefits if you have been injured on the job.
 An experienced lawyer can help you keep your benefits until you have made a full recovery.

 Steps To Take After A Notifications Of Changes In Pennsylvania